syncfusion-content/javascript-docs/js/Chart/Data-Markers.md

 {% include image.html url="/js/Chart/Data-Markers_images/Data-Markers_img7.png" Caption="Data Markers"%}

-The following screenshot shows the labels when **labelPosition** is *inside* position.
+The following screenshot displays the labels when **labelPosition** is *inside* position.

 {% include image.html url="/js/Chart/Data-Markers_images/Data-Markers_img8.png" Caption="Data Markers"%}

-The following screenshot shows the labels when **labelPosition** is *outsideExtended* position.
+The following screenshot displays the labels when **labelPosition** is *outsideExtended* position.

 {% include image.html url="/js/Chart/Data-Markers_images/Data-Markers_img9.png" Caption="Data Markers"%}

 ## Customize specific points

-Using ejChart, you can also customize individual/specific markers with different colors, shapes and also with different images.
+by using the ejChart, you can also customize the individual/specific markers with different colors, shapes and also with different images.

-There are two ways you can achieve this based on how the data is fed to the series.
+There are two ways to achieve this based on how the data is fed to the series.

-If the data is provided using **points** option, you can add marker for each data point or specific point using **marker** option as illustrated in the following code snippet.
+When the data is provided by using the **points** option, you can add marker for each data point or specific point by using the **marker** option as illustrated in the following code example.

 {% highlight js %}